State Space Geometry of the Spin-1 Antiferromagnetic Heisenberg Chain: Introduction

-The QFI matrix plays a central role in quantum metrology and parameter estimation.
-It also appears in the generalizations of the uncertainty relation that allow for the formulation of the time-energy uncertainty principle (time having no associated Hermitian operator and thus being a parameter that must be inferred by other measurements)~\cite{braunstein1996generalized,holevo2011probabilistic}.
-Most importantly for our purposes, the mean trace of the QFI matrix quantifies the degree to which the state $\psi$ has genuine multipartite entanglement (GME) ~\cite{hyllus2012fisher}.
-This connection is especially interesting as it holds even at finite temperatures~\cite{gabbrielli2018multipartite} (we discuss the details in Sec.~\ref{subsec:meanQfiDensity}).
+for states that are $(m+1)$-partite entangled.
+A major advantage of the QFIM is that, at finite temperature, it is directly related to the dynamical response~\cite{hauke2016measuring}.
+Recently, the QFIM has been measured in magnetic systems via dynamical neutron scattering~\cite{scheie2021witnessing,laurell2021quantifying}.
+The fact that finite temperature entanglement is, at low temperatures, strongly controlled by the entanglement in the ground state~\cite{gabbrielli2018multipartite,lambert2019estimates,menon2023multipartite}, makes investigations of the ground state QFIM relevant to experiments.

+Traditionally, entanglement in many body systems has been explored from the perspective of measures such as the entanglement entropy and R\'{e}nyi entropy~\cite{calabrese2009entanglement} which generally require knowledge of the ground state to evaluate.
+Such measures have been extensively explored, yielding interesting results in spin chains~\cite{castro2012entanglement,castro2013entanglement}.
+In particular, much attention has been paid to the area law scaling of the entanglement entropy as a means of characterizing entanglement in many body systems~\cite{eisert2008area}.
+Despite the enormous theoretical success of this approach, the experimental roadblocks to direct measurement of the entanglement entropy impose a sharp limitation on its utility in this context.

 Entries of the QFI matrix have now been studied in a wide range of models~\cite{yin2019quantum,lambert2020revealing,yang2008fidelity,zheng2015probing,li2013spin,ma2013euler,liu2013quantum,pezze2017multipartite}.
 These studies have emphasized either parameterizations that are linear in the spin degrees of freedom, or in the case of ~\cite{pezze2017multipartite}, parameterizations using non-local operators that exhibit super extensive scaling in topologically non trivial phases.
 The full QFI matrix that would correspond to these parameterizations has been relatively less explored.